Suilaaqivik Apex After School Recreation Program

 For more information please contact Recreation Reception at 979-5611

-Minor Soccer is for children from ages 4 to 13 that are interetsed in getting active, learning soccer skills and participating in some healthy, friendly compeition.
-The program runs this fall from October to December, Monday evenings and Saturday afternoons.
-All practices will take place at the Joamie School gym.
+Minor Soccer is for children from ages 4 to 13 that are interested in getting active, learning soccer skills and participating in some healthy, friendly competition.

 Leaders In Training (LIT)

 This three-week leadership course offers youth the opportunity to develop their leadership skills while gaining greater self awareness and increasing their communication skills.
-This training focuses on developing the overall employability of youth by providing workshops and activities that will lead to certification in key areas including: First Aid & CPR, HIGH FIVE, WHMIS, SafeTALK and Food Safe Handling.
+This training focuses on developing the overall employability of youth by providing workshops and activities that will lead to certification in key areas including: First Aid, CPR and WHMIS.
 Throughout the three week program we will also lead youth through a number of activities focusing on art and culture, nutrition, community development and volunteerism.
 Youth will gain hands on leadership skills by job shadowing and developing their own activities to share with their peers.
 Those who complete the required workshops will receive certification.
 The LIT program is for youth aged 13-16.
-Fees for the program are $100/youth.
+Fees for the program are $150/youth.

 Makkuttukkuvik Youth Centre

 The Youth Centre offers Iqaluit youth ages 13-18 a space to participate in many drop-in and organized activities.
-Young people can play pool, table tennis, soccer, listen to music, socialize with their peer, connect with community supports, and much more.
+Young people can play pool, table tennis, soccer, listen to music, socialize with their peers, connect with community supports, and much more.
 There are also lots of events on evenings and weeks like Inuit games, games tournaments, movie nights and dances.
-To learn more, check special events and hours here.

 (Seasonal: May - September)